UK, US agree truce in Airbus-Boeing dispute | DW | 17.06.2021

 She added that the UK could now focus on taking its "trading relationship with the US to the next level," as Britain seeks to reach a post-Brexit free-trade agreement with the world's biggest economy.

-On Tuesday, US President Joe Biden and the EU also agreed to suspend tariffs for five years in a bid to set aside their differences and instead address the threat posed by China.
+On Tuesday, US President Joe Biden and the EU also agreed to suspend billions in punitive tariffs for five years in a bid to set aside their differences and instead address the threat posed by China.

 nm/rt (Reuters, AFP)